Leveraging Complementary Attention maps in vision transformers for OCT image analysis: CONCLUSION

 \section{CONCLUSION}

-In this work, we presented the methodology of our final submission to the second phase of IEEE SPS VIP Cup 2023: Ophthalmic Biomarker Detection.
-We also presented the underlying motivation for pipeline design decisions.
-We find that Vision Transformer (ViT) models have begun to consistently outperform their Convolutional Neural Network (CNN) counterparts.
-Furthermore, we find that k-fold cross-validation and model ensembling continue to be effective means to utilize the entire dataset and to improve the generalization of predictions.
+In this work, we outlined the methodology for our study on Ophthalmic Biomarker Detection and presented the underlying motivations for pipeline design decisions.
+Our findings indicate that Vision Transformer (ViT) models have begun to consistently outperform their Convolutional Neural Network (CNN) counterparts.
+Additionally, we observed that k-fold cross-validation and model ensembling are effective techniques for leveraging the entire dataset and improving generalization.
+Finally, utilizing the abundance of unlabeled data through knowledge distillation proves to be an efficient approach for enhancing model performance.
+For future work, we plan to explore our pipeline's generalizability to patient data collected from diverse sources, and interpretability analysis to improve trustworthiness.